 Last week I mentioned that I now have Google Navigation on my phone.

 Imagine walking past a restaurant and pulling out your mobile device to see which of your friends have been there before, and also if anyone has written any reviews.

 If you haven’t already, check out FourSquare.com.
-Foursquare use GPS technology on your phone to allow you to see what in near you, which places your friends have been to, what they had to say about it, and it encourages you, through game play, to check in and provide your own tips and insights.
-You can find my profile here.
+Foursquare uses GPS technology on your phone to allow you to see what is near you, which places your friends have been to, what they had to say about it, and it encourages you, through gameplay, to check in and provide your own tips and insights.

 I am waiting for the day when the Starbucks that I am Mayor of begins to give me my due respect, or as Tim put it:

 there is huge potential to tap into the social aspect of Mirror Worlds to present how brands relate to people and places within society.
 Being able to appropriately build relationships with people around key places and times will take marketing to a whole new level!

 So as I read on through his post about Mirror Worlds and Augment Reality I noticed that even Tim thought Augment Reality was a little ways off.
 To describe Augment Reality he refers to the image of what the Terminator sees through his goggles.
 Tim appropriately guesses that

 For the most part, I don’t see people in the mainstream wearing goggles for this type of application.